scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 By convention, tests are kept in the `spec` folder and your application code will be kept in a `lib` folder.
 Tests for `hello.rb` will be written in a file called `hello_spec.rb`.
-One shortcut you can use to create some of the rspec structure: cd to the project folder and run `rspec --init`.
+Pro tip: cd to the project folder and run `rspec --init` to set up some of the structure.

 ```
 lib/